EnhanceThatComputer/enhancethat.fashion/blog/overdevelopment.md

 ---
+title: Overdevelopment
-title: Overdevelopment - From Silent Margin Killer to Fashions Competitive Edge
+subtitle: From Silent Margin Killer to Fashions Competitive Edge
 date: 2025-09-08
 layout: blog_post
 description: Fashion brands are bleeding money and time through overdevelopment, creating far more products than they ever plan to sell, often wasting millions per year.
 Brands that embrace integrated digital workflows unlock speed, focus, and creative freedom while cutting costs and staying competitive in a rapidly changing market.
 permalink: /blog/Overdevelopment/
 # Optional: add a cover image
 cover: /images/articles/overdevelopment-cover.jpg
+cover-attribution: Photo by <a href="https://unsplash.com/@charlesetoroma?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Charles Etoroma</a> on <a href="https://unsplash.com/photos/assorted-clothes-lot-on-gray-clothes-racks-k78R0lDxd48?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>
 ---

 It rarely feels dramatic in the moment.
 It looks like a couple more late nights for the team, another round of protos ordered, stitched, dyed, and shipped “just in case.”
 Nobody questions it because that’s just how it’s done.
 Most big brands design and develop far more product than they ever intend to sell.